 The REST Service will leverage existing Business Services.

-The REST Service will return proper error messages if invalid data parameters are passed to the API
+The REST Service will return proper error messages if invalid data parameters are passed to the API.

 The design will be documented such that any 3rd party application developer could easily read the design and integrate the API into their application.